Updated on May 31, 2019

 Are Poppers Addictive?

 Poppers are not chemically addictive in the same way that some other drugs are.
-Because these chemicals are often used to enhance sexual pleasure, however, they may have the potential to become behaviorally addictive: people who use them for this purpose may find they have trouble stopping their use, because they heavily associate poppers with “better” or more pleasurable sex.
+However, because these chemicals are often used to enhance sexual pleasure—in conjunction with a process addiction and/or other mental health problem—they may have the potential to become behaviorally addictive.

-Regardless of someone’s purpose in using poppers, the bare fact that they are using these dangerous chemicals should be cause for immediate concern and intervention.
+Regardless of what someone’s purpose for using poppers might be, the bare fact that they are using these dangerous chemicals should be cause for immediate concern and intervention.
 When you contact a behavioral health provider with expertise in both substance and process addictions, they will be able to guide you through next steps, whether that means intervening on behalf of a loved one or getting yourself on the path to recovery.
 No chemically induced experience is worth your health or life itself.
 Get help today.